influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor/_index.md

 {{% note %}}
 ### Monitor with InfluxDB Insights
-For InfluxDB Enterprise customers, Insights is a free services that can monitor your cluster.
-InfluxDB Insights sends monitoring metrics for your cluster to a private Cloud account.
-This allows the support team to monitor your cluster health as well as making resource usage statistics available to assist with support tickets that you raise.
+For InfluxDB Enterprise customers, Insights is a free service that monitors your cluster and sends metrics to a private Cloud account.
+This allows InfluxDB Support to monitor your cluster health and access usage statistics when assisting with support tickets that you raise.

 To apply for this service, please contact the [support team](https://support.influxdata.com/s/login/).
 {{% /note %}}